nicusX/flink-sql-local-playground/README.md

 ### How to Add New Dependencies

+If you need to add any new dependency, edit the  `Dockerfile` or the `pom.xml`, then rebuild the image and redeploy SQL Gateway and Session cluster, using `rebuild-flink-image-and-redeploy.sh`

 #### For Flink Connectors with Uber JARs

 If a SQL connector uber JAR exists (e.g., `flink-sql-connector-elasticsearch`):